objcio/articles/2014-08-02-testing-bad-practices.md

 Yes, all the reasons above are true down the road but the reason that pertains to us, developers, is that automated tests let us change stuff.

+Note that I'm not including the design feedback of _writing_ tests, as in TDD.
+That could be a separate conversation.
+We will be talking about tests, once they are written.

 Seems then that writing test and _how_ to write them should be motiviated by _change_.

-An easy way to take into account this fact when writing a test is always ask our tests these two
+An easy way to take into account this fact when writing a test is to always ask your tests these two
 questions:
-- "Hey test, are you going to fail (or pass) if I change X?"
+- "Are you going to fail (or pass) if I change my production code?"
-- "Is that a good reason for you to fail (or pass), dear test?"
+- "Is that a good reason for you to fail (or pass)?"

 If you find a bad reason for your test to fail (or pass), fix it.

 That way when we change our code later down the road our tests will pass or fail only for good reasons giving us a better return that flakly tests that fail for the wrong reason.

-#### So what?

-So what!?
 What's the big deal about that?
 You may ask.

-Let me answer with another question: Why do your tests break when you change your code?
+Let's answer this with another question: Why do our tests break when we change our code?

-Didn't we agree that the whole point of those tests is to help you change stuff around?
-Then, how are all those red tests helping you?

-Those failing tests are nothing but noise, an impediment to get the job done so...

-### How do we do it?
+We agreed that the the main purpose of having tests is so we can change our code with ease Then, how are all those red tests helping us?
+Those failing tests are nothing but noise, an impediment to get the job done so, how do we do it?

-It depends on the reason why you are changing the code:
+It depends on the reason why we are changing the code:

-##### Changing the behavior of the code
+### Changing the behavior of the code

 The starting point should always be green, i.e. all tests should pass.